sharikul/LivePreview/README.md

 ### CSS Box
 Almost likewise to the _HTML Box_, LivePreview's _CSS Box_ is where you write all of the necessary CSS code that will style the elements in the _pallet_.
 You're able to use `@import` statements too if you need to do so to include external CSS stylesheets in your work.

-You can create variables to store values.
-If you're someone who uses a preprocessing language such as [_Sass_](https://github.com/nex3/sass)  (<em>which is a great tool!</em>), you'll be familiar with the concept of variables and how it can help you out.
-Similarly to _Sass_, you should declare variables beginning with the `$` symbol.
-However, unlike _Sass_, to set a value to a variable, instead of a colon, you are required to use an equals (`=`) symbol instead.
+Although LivePreview's _CSS Box_ doesn't make use of preprocessors, you still have the ability to store values in variables, starting with the `$` symbol, which is similar to Sass.
+However, use an `=` (equals) symbol to link values to variables, and not a colon!

 Here's how you may use variables in your CSS work: